apache/mxnet/docs/api/clojure/symbol.md

 (def net (sym/softmax-output "out" {:data fc2}))
 ```

-You could also combine this more dynamically with:
+This can also be combined more dynamically with the `as->` Clojure threading form.

 ```clojure
 (as-> (sym/variable "data") data